lgerhardt45/Jointify/README.md

 ## Story
 Jointify was developed during the TechChallenge of the Technical University Munich in the summer semester 2020.
-This guide features how to reproduce the prototype with which we won the challenge proposed by the Technical Univerity's hospital [MRI](https://www.mri.tum.de/)
+This guide features how to reproduce the prototype with which we won the challenge proposed by the [Technical University's hospital MRI](https://www.mri.tum.de/).

 ### What is Jointify
 Jointify is an iOS app that allows patients to take range of motion (ROM) measurements right at home, rather than having to visit a doctor.
 This is made feasible by a machine learning model that analyzes a patient’s video in which she performs the flexing and bending of the joint.
 The final prototype has the measurement for the knee implemented.